 The latest reason explaining the migration to UCaaS is mobile.
 Since hosted VoIP providers have developed mobile apps, enabling employees to use the business network from anywhere, more and more businesses with on-premise solutions have made the decision to switch.

 Mobile was only the last straw, however.
 As-a-service solutions have always benefited from the technological advancement of any kind because these solutions are much easier to update than premise PBX.
 Every time a new capability is unveiled, premise businesses have to take another look at the cost of upgrading and maintaining their system.
 It just so happens that mobile capability is extremely important to employees, making this latest upgrade more of a nail in the coffin of UC.
 But more nails could be coming very soon.

 Itemizing Total Cost of Ownership (TCO) for on-premise PBX

-It can be a shock that renting is less expensive than owning – even in the long-term.
+It can be a shock that renting is less expensive than owning – even in the long term.
 We can’t think of a time in history when this has been the case for real estate.
-However, the backwards economics of IT investments becomes glaringly obvious to owners.
+However, the backward economics of IT investments becomes glaringly obvious to owners.

 Here is an extensive list of on-premise PBX costs that as-a-service solutions do not have to deal with: